 Why Using CytoSpec 64-bit?

 Compared to the standard version of CytoSpec 32-bit, CytoSpec 64-bit (x64) allows to handle much larger data files.
-While applications running under Windows 32-bit can use only less than 2 GB of memory, Windows 64-bit (x64) supports up to 128 GB of RAM.
+While applications running under Windows 32-bit can use only less than 2 GB of memory, Windows 64-bit (x64) supports much larger amounts of RAM.
 This enables applications like CytoSpec to work with much larger data files and allows rapid data access by the 64-bit processor.
 The speed of the calculations is usually not affected.